benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 ## TL;DR

-Microservices are cool and they might be more than a fad.
-With new technologies like Docker and OpenStack popping up, composing your applications into microservices which can be scaled and refactored individually makes increasingly more sense.
+Microservices are cool, and they might be more than a fad.
+With new technologies like Docker and OpenStack popping up, composing your applications into microservices, which can be scaled and refactored individually, makes increasingly more sense.

 [(This example on github.)](https://github.com/benschw/go-todo)